trokas/ai_primer/Project.md

 Tain set - [DOWNLOAD](https://github.com/trokas/ai_primer/blob/master/flatland_train.data).

 For your submission create a new [github](https://github.com/) repo and upload code/notebooks and final model (.h5 file).
+Next try to go to the link [flatland evaluation](https://us-central1-aiprimer.cloudfunctions.net/flatland) and you should see message 'Welcome to Flatland!'.
+This means that evaluation service is running and you can submit your own model by calling `https://us-central1-aiprimer.cloudfunctions.net/flatland?model_link=[PATH TO YOUR .h5]` (be patient, it can take a while).

 ## Leaderboard

-To add some gamification all submissions will end up in a leaderboard.
+To add some gamification submissions might end up in a leaderboard (we will agree on that as the course progresses).
 Each model will be evaluated on two test sets - one which closely matches train set and slightly more advanced one which nature will be revealed at the end of the course.

 Passing benchmarks: